icopy-site/awesome/docs/awesome/awesome-unity.md

 ## Networking

 * [Nakama](https://www.assetstore.unity3d.com/en/#!/content/81338) - Build social and realtime games with an open-source [distributed server](https://github.com/heroiclabs/nakama).
-* [Photon Bolt (https://github.com/RyanNielson/awesome-unity/blob/master/Paid)](https://www.assetstore.unity3d.com/en/#!/content/41330) - Build networked games without having to know the details of networking or write any complex networking code.
+* [Photon Bolt (Paid)](https://www.assetstore.unity3d.com/en/#!/content/41330) - Build networked games without having to know the details of networking or write any complex networking code.
 * [Photon Unity Networking](https://www.assetstore.unity3d.com/en/#!/content/1786) - Plug and play cloud networking that also works for local hosting.
 Free for up to 20 concurrent users.

 ## Scripting
-* [Easy Save 2 (https://github.com/RyanNielson/awesome-unity/blob/master/Paid)](https://www.assetstore.unity3d.com/en/#!/content/768) - A fast and simple way to save and load data on all major platforms supported by Unity.
+* [Easy Save 2 (Paid)](https://www.assetstore.unity3d.com/en/#!/content/768) - A fast and simple way to save and load data on all major platforms supported by Unity.
-* [Mad Level Manager (https://github.com/RyanNielson/awesome-unity/blob/master/Paid)](https://www.assetstore.unity3d.com/en/#!/content/10070) - Provides a level manager, level selector, and progress save/load tools to make it easy to transition between levels and make level selection screens.
+* [Mad Level Manager (Paid)](https://www.assetstore.unity3d.com/en/#!/content/10070) - Provides a level manager, level selector, and progress save/load tools to make it easy to transition between levels and make level selection screens.
-* [UniStorm (https://github.com/RyanNielson/awesome-unity/blob/master/Paid)](https://www.assetstore.unity3d.com/en/#!/content/2714) - A customizable dynamic day and night weather system that creates realistic storms and weather.
+* [UniStorm (Paid)](https://www.assetstore.unity3d.com/en/#!/content/2714) - A customizable dynamic day and night weather system that creates realistic storms and weather.

 ## Services
 * [Unity Analytics](https://www.assetstore.unity3d.com/en/#!/content/28120) - Provides a dashboard with metrics to help track active players, sessions, retention, and revenue.

 ## Tweening

-* [DOTween](https://www.assetstore.unity3d.com/en/#!/content/27676) - Tween any numeric property or field (https://github.com/RyanNielson/awesome-unity/blob/master/including Vectors, Rectangles, etc.), plus some non-numeric ones (https://github.com/RyanNielson/awesome-unity/blob/master/like strings).
+* [DOTween](https://www.assetstore.unity3d.com/en/#!/content/27676) - Tween any numeric property or field (including Vectors, Rectangles, etc.), plus some non-numeric ones (like strings).
 This is the follow-up to HOTween.
 * [GoKit](https://github.com/prime31/GoKit) - An open source, lightweight tween library aimed at making tweening objects dead simple.
 * [iTween](https://www.assetstore.unity3d.com/en/#!/content/84) - A simple, and easy to use animation system.
 * [LeanTween](https://www.assetstore.unity3d.com/en/#!/content/3595) - FOSS, and also the most lightweight tweening library for Unity.
 Allows you to tween any value you have access to via the .value() method.

 ## UI

-* [NGUI (https://github.com/RyanNielson/awesome-unity/blob/master/Paid)](https://www.assetstore.unity3d.com/en/#!/content/2413) - A powerful UI system and event notification framework.
+* [NGUI (Paid)](https://www.assetstore.unity3d.com/en/#!/content/2413) - A powerful UI system and event notification framework.
 * [TextMesh Pro](https://www.assetstore.unity3d.com/en/#!/content/84126) - A alternative to render text in uGUI by using the distance field technique, which allows crisp fonts at any scale.
 This was recently purchased by Unity and will be integrated into the engine in the future.

 ## Utilities

 * [Consolation](https://github.com/mminer/consolation) - In-game debug console that displays output from `Debug.Log`.
-* [CSharpatron (https://github.com/RyanNielson/awesome-unity/blob/master/Paid)](https://www.assetstore.unity3d.com/en/#!/content/20232) - Automatically convert scripts from UnityScript to C# without breaking existing game objects.
+* [CSharpatron (Paid)](https://www.assetstore.unity3d.com/en/#!/content/20232) - Automatically convert scripts from UnityScript to C# without breaking existing game objects.
 * [GitHub for Unity](https://unity.github.com/) - The new GitHub for Unity extension brings the GitHub workflow and more to Unity, providing support for large files with Git LFS and file locking.
 * [Scene View Bookmarks](https://github.com/mminer/scene-view-bookmarks) - Editor extension to bookmark and later recall scene views.
-* [SnazzyGrid (https://github.com/RyanNielson/awesome-unity/blob/master/Paid)](https://www.assetstore.unity3d.com/en/#!/content/19245) - Makes it easy to manage positions of assets in the scene with easy to use snapping tools and many more features to improve the scene creation workflow.
+* [SnazzyGrid (Paid)](https://www.assetstore.unity3d.com/en/#!/content/19245) - Makes it easy to manage positions of assets in the scene with easy to use snapping tools and many more features to improve the scene creation workflow.
-* [UniMerge (https://github.com/RyanNielson/awesome-unity/blob/master/Paid)](https://www.assetstore.unity3d.com/en/#!/content/9733) - Editor extension for merging scenes and prefabs, also integrates with VCS.
+* [UniMerge (Paid)](https://www.assetstore.unity3d.com/en/#!/content/9733) - Editor extension for merging scenes and prefabs, also integrates with VCS.
-* [UniRx](https://github.com/neuecc/UniRx) - UniRx (https://github.com/RyanNielson/awesome-unity/blob/master/Reactive Extensions for Unity) is a reimplementation of the .NET Reactive Extensions.
+* [UniRx](https://github.com/neuecc/UniRx) - UniRx (Reactive Extensions for Unity) is a reimplementation of the .NET Reactive Extensions.
 Rx cures the "asynchronous blues" without async/await.
 * [UnityToolbag](https://github.com/nickgravelyn/unitytoolbag) - Collection of miscellaneous open source scripts and helpers for Unity 5.0.

 ## Visual Scripting

-* [Playmaker (https://github.com/RyanNielson/awesome-unity/blob/master/Paid)](https://www.assetstore.unity3d.com/en/#!/content/368) - Quickly make gameplay prototypes, A.I. behaviors, animation graphs, interactive objects, and more using finite state machines.
+* [Playmaker (Paid)](https://www.assetstore.unity3d.com/en/#!/content/368) - Quickly make gameplay prototypes, A.I. behaviors, animation graphs, interactive objects, and more using finite state machines.

 ## Projects